Skip to main content

 Overages Auto-Applied to Shortages

-Learn how Deductions Navigator for Kroger automatically combines code 7 overages with code 6 shortages.
+Learn how the SupplyPike Deductions app for Kroger automatically combines Overages with Shortage deductions.

 Ryan Petty avatar